RezixDev/vision-detection/README.md

 Gradio
 https://github.com/gradio-app/gradio

-For example A1111 is based on Gradio: https://github.com/AUTOMATIC1111/stable-diffusion-webui
+Fun fact: A1111 is based on Gradio: https://github.com/AUTOMATIC1111/stable-diffusion-webui

 Python Packages we are going to use are:
 PyTorch, NumPy, transformers from the SAM Lib and diffusers from StableDiffusion.

+## Project Steps

+There are generally three steps which we need to make:

+1. Identify the Object and define which part is the background and which is the Object which is needed to stay.
+2. Remove the Background and keep the Main Object in Place.
+3. Generate the Background usingStable Diffusion

 # Performance and Small Model Alternatives